Gilligan’s Island Transcript

 Save me!
 Save me!
 Somebody save me!

-Gilligan runs by the window and stops at the door.
+Gilligan runs by the window.

 EXT.
 HOWELLS HUT - NIGHT